esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 When creating a Mesh from a SCRIP format file, there are a number of options to control the output Mesh.
-The data is located at the center of the grid cell in a SCRIP grid; whereas the data is located at the corner of a cell in an ESMF Mesh object.
-Therefore, we create a Mesh object by default by constructing a "dual" mesh using the coordinates in the file.
-If the user wishes to not construct the dual mesh, the optional argument 'convert_to_dual' may be used to control this behavior.
-When 'convert_to_dual' is set to False, the Mesh constructed from the file will not be the dual.
-This is necessary when the Mesh is part of a conservative regridding operation, so the weights are properly generated for the cell centers in the file.
+The data is located at the center of the grid cell in a SCRIP grid.
+Therefore, when the Mesh will be part of a conservative regridding operation, the 'convert_to_dual' flag must be set to True to properly generate coordinates at the the cell corners.

 A Mesh may also be created with boolean flags to specify whether or not to add an area property to the Mesh 'add_user_area', or to add a mask